intel/dffml/docs/arch/alice/discussion/0023/reply_0043.md

-- an algorithm for a generic entity
+- an algorithm for a generic entity, modeling the mind
 - You can look at any problem (i.e. system context) through N different lenses.
 Through the eyes of N different entities.
 What each person “sees” or rather, experiences, is a combination of raw data (feature extraction) and feel.
 Mind. interpretation.
 Perspective.
 The results from different output flows overlayed on a cached or in progress execution, hypthesis, etc.
 - https://github.com/cilium/tetragon
 - https://github.com/tokio-rs/axum